 The Consequences of Illegal Sub-letting

-Since a tenant illegally sub-letting a property is unlikely to be too concerned about fire safety, cramming too many tenants into a property is a huge fire risk.
+Cramming too many tenants into a property is common in illegal sublets and poses a huge fire risk.
 In addition, the property could sustain damage, which will probably not be covered by landlord insurance (unless there is a clause to protect you from illegal sub-letting).

 If you have a buy-to-let mortgage, illegal sub-letting will almost certainly invalidate the terms of that mortgage.
 Should the lender find out, they might withdraw your mortgage funding, leaving you in a very precarious position.